corenova/kos/docs/benefits.md

 >
 > - Stephen Hawking

-## Relations to Imperative Approach
+## Relation to Imperative Programming

 When we take an [imperative](https://en.wikipedia.org/wiki/Imperative_programming)